NeurodataWithoutBorders/nwbinspector/docs/best_practices/general.rst

 Empty Data
 ~~~~~~~~~~

-Data containers should contain actual data.
+TimeSeries containers should contain actual data.
 Empty datasets are often the result of incomplete data entry, failed data conversion, or other errors during file creation.
-They should be avoided in NWB files.

 The exception is :ref:`nwb-schema:sec-ImageSeries` with the ``external_file`` attribute set, where empty data arrays are intentional by design (see :ref:`best_practice_use_external_mode`).

-Check function: :py:meth:`~nwbinspector.checks._nwb_containers.check_data_is_not_empty`
+Check function: :py:meth:`~nwbinspector.checks._time_series.check_time_series_data_is_not_empty`

 Avoid Duplication of Metadata